 Enjoy early direct deposits for no additional fee, free in-network ATM withdrawals, fraud protection, and 90-day purchase protection on purchases up to $1,000.
 The cash reload fee varies by retailer and is up to $3.95.

 What we don't like: The card comes with a $7.95 monthly fee.
 You'll have to spend more than $795 each month to break even on the fee and get value from your rewards.
+The monthly fee doesn't apply in TX, VT, or NY, making the card more attractive for people in those states.

 - Card Purchase Fee: $3.95 in retail locations